10 Fun augmented reality apps for teachers to use in the classroom

 These 10 augmented reality apps for teachers are easy to use.
 I've chosen free augmented reality apps for in the classroom, as well as augmented reality apps that you have to pay for.
 I included these AR apps in the list because they are the perfect fit for your classroom.
 Don't forget to check out the augmented reality lesson ideas I give you below!

-This app is a content creation app for students.
-With CoSpaces, students can build their own 3D objects and animate them with code.
+This app is an AR content creation app for students.
+With Delightex, students can build their own 3D objects and animate them with code.
 Students can explore any creations with the VR and AR view modes.
+It's perfect for STEM and coding lessons, especially when paired with the MERGE cube.

-With this augmented reality software, you can enhance flyers, postcards, packaging or any other item with interactive content, including video messages, Web and social links, photo slideshows, music clips and much more!
-Imagine what this app can do with your traditional paper worksheets…
+With this augmented reality software, you can bring worksheets, posters, cards, or any other printed material to life with interactive AR content, including 3D models, videos, mini-games, and quizzes!
+Imagine what this app can do to make your classroom lessons more engaging and hands-on.

 5. Shapes 3D